Antynea/grub-btrfs/README.md

 optional_args="--syslog"
 ```

-After that, the daemon should be restarted with
+After that, the daemon should be restarted with:
 ``` bash
 sudo rc-service grub-btrfsd restart
 ```

-##### ❇️ Automatically update grub upon restart/boot:
+##### ❇️ Automatically update grub upon restart/boot for OpenRC
 If you would like the grub-btrfs menu to automatically update on system restart/ shutdown, just add the following script as `/etc/local.d/grub-btrfs-update.stop`:
 ```bash
 #!/usr/bin/env bash